bensonlyu/threeNeuronTest/README.md

 *04/07/2018*

-A set of `threeNeuronTest` files (`.run`, `.mod`, `.dat`) has been uploaded with non-linear actiavtion functions solved by using the [MINOS solver](https://web.stanford.edu/group/SOL/guides/minos55.pdf) included in the [AMPL](https://ampl.com/products/solvers/all-solvers-for-ampl/) IDE, whose library integrates a group of versatile solvers targeting various problem types.
+A set of `threeNeuronTest` files (`.run`, `.mod`, `.dat`) has been uploaded with non-linear actiavtion functions solved by using the [MINOS solver](https://web.stanford.edu/group/SOL/guides/minos55.pdf) included in the [AMPL IDE](https://ampl.com/products/solvers/all-solvers-for-ampl/), whose library integrates a group of versatile solvers targeting various problem types.

 To run the program, please [download](https://ampl.com/products/ampl/ampl-for-students/#Demo) the free demo version AMPL IDE and set it up by following its instructions.
 After changing the IDE workspace to the directory where three `threeNeuronTest` files are saved, type 'include threeNeuronTest.run' in the console and you should be able to see the similar results shown in the `sampleOutput.txt` file.

-Future updates may include the [Java api](https://ampl.com/api/latest/java/index.html) used to run the program outside the (antique) IDE and allow data processing in a larger scale.
+Future updates may include the [Java API](https://ampl.com/api/latest/java/index.html) used to run the program outside the (antique) IDE and allow data processing in a larger scale.

 *05/12/2018*